 Short biographical note

-Nikolaos Tzifakis is associate professor of international relations at the Department of Political Science and International Relations of the University of Peloponnese and research associate at the Centre for European Studies in Brussels.
+Nikolaos Tzifakis holds a Jean Monnet Chair in EU Foreign Policy and the Western Balkans and is Professor of International Relations at the Department of Political Science and International Relations of the University of the Peloponnese and Research Associate at the Wilfried Martens Centre for European Studies in Brussels.
 He graduated in 1996 from the Department of Political Science and International Studies of the Panteion University in Athens.
-He was awarded an MA with distinction in international relations and strategic studies in 1997 and a PhD in international relations in 2002 from Lancaster University.
+He was awarded an MA with distinction in International Relations and Strategic Studies in 1997 and a PhD in International Relations in 2002 from Lancaster University.

 In 2008, he was awarded the Marcel Cadieux Distinguished Writing Award for his co-authored article with Professor Asteris Huliaras in International Journal.
-He has been an external peer reviewer for international academic journals such as Security Dialogue, Security Studies, Millennium, Europe-Asia Studies, Mediterranean Politics, International Journal, Australian and New Zealand Journal of European Studies, Southeast European and Black Sea Studies, and Perspectives: Review of International Affairs.
+He has been an external peer reviewer for international academic journals such as Security Dialogue, Security Studies, Millennium, Journal of International Relations and Development, Europe-Asia Studies, Mediterranean Politics, International Journal, Peacebuilding, Australian and New Zealand Journal of European Studies, Southeast European and Black Sea Studies, and Perspectives: Review of International Affairs.